Why having a healthy keto mindset matters?

 She blames it all on getting older.

-Now here's irony, we're both the same age (early 50's in case you weren't sure).
+Now here's irony, we're both the same age (mid 50's in case you're wondering).

-I told her I had the same problems pre-Keto and fifty pounds ago.
-She insisted Keto is dangerous because that's how she's always thought.
+I told her I had some of the same problems pre-Keto and fifty pounds ago.
+She insisted Keto is dangerous because you have to eat so much fat.
+That's how she's always thought.

 A medical person (with the same mindset) verified her fear of the Keto diet.

-She doesn't lack willpower or discipline, she's a good and decent person - like I said I have known her for almost 40 years.
+My friend doesn't lack willpower or discipline, she's a good and decent person - like I said I have known her for over 40 years.

 My friends problem is not that she lacks self control.
 It's that she cannot let go of the bad nutrition information that she (like all of us) were given for so long.